-The Provider shall present the medicine to the service user in a suitable receptacle and will provide the service user with drinking water to facilitate administration and /or reduce the risk of doses being held in the mouth.
-If a service user's dose is measured out in advance of their visit, then suitable storage containers with lids should be used.
-These must be individually
+The Provider shall present the medicine to the service user in a suitable receptacle and will provide the service user with drinking water to facilitate administration and /or reduce the risk

 6.16 Supervised Consumption of Buprenorphine/Buprenorphine/Naloxone

 The Provider will provide the service user with a drink of water (in a disposable cup) prior to issuing the dose in a suitable receptacle.
 The tablet must be tipped directly under the tongue without handling and the service user supervised until the tablet has dissolved - this can take between 3-7 minutes depending on the dose and the service user.
 Advising the service user to drink water prior to administering the drug will speed up the process.
 Service users should be advised that increased or excessive saliva production may reduce the effectiveness of the drug and is not desirable, that saliva should be kept in the mouth rather than swallowed during dissolution and that there may be a bitter taste